Project 565 Miles – Paul Mason

 Paul will have 2 crews of 2 people each to help keep him moving forward to deliver the goal for Mark.

 This number will be available for those wishing to join us on any of the 290 mile journey up and back along the GU canal over the 4 days:

 24th-25th July 2020 Paul would join Kennet & Avon Canal 145 (145 miles), but it’s unfortunately cancelled, so Paul will find another race later this year.

 Hopefully the rest of his plan can take place as follows so on 29th-30th August 2020 he’ll run Leeds & Liverpool Canal 130 (130 miles).

 “At the end of June 2017 fellow runner Mark Thornberry was diagnosed with a type of terminal primary liver cancer and given 6 to 9 months to live.

-However Mark is determined not to go quietly into the night and as of today, following surgery at the start of 2019 to remove 50% of his liver, numerous other procedures and an experimental dual drug trial, Mark with the help of the guys Kings College Hospital, is still fighting a valiant battle.
+However, Mark was determined not to go quietly into the night and followed surgery at the start of 2019 to remove 50% of his liver, numerous other procedures and an experimental dual drug trial, still fighting a valiant battle.

-Unfortunately at the end of September 2019 additional secondary tumors were identified and there is a strong probability that Mark will no longer be eligible to continue the drug trial he is currently on and his prognosis is currently unknown.
+Unfortunately at the end of September 2019 additional secondary tumors were identified and there was a strong probability that Mark would no longer be eligible to continue the drug trial he was on.

 There is no donation too small (or indeed too large) I know that there always seems to be someone asking for something, but your help and support matters more than you know and is so hugely appreciated.